USCIS Raising EAD Fees in 2026: What Asylum Seekers and TPS Holders Need to Know

 The fee increases affect a specific set of immigration applications.
 Here is a simple breakdown of what is changing:

-• Form I-765 (Initial EAD) for Asylum Applicants: Going from $550 to $560
+- Form I-765 (Initial EAD) for Asylum Applicants: FY2026 HR-1 fee listed at $560

 These increases come from a law called H.R.
 1, which says DHS must adjust some fees for inflation each year starting in FY2026.
 USCIS published the official notice in the Federal Register to make this legal and final.